leekevinyg/js-algorithms-sandbox/src/isPalindrome/README.md

 **Possible Questions**

-Is an odd length string like "ababa" considered a palindrome?
+- Is an odd length string like "ababa" considered a palindrome?
+- Is an empty string considered a palindrome?
+- Can we ignore punctuation?

 **Solution**